an-electric-sheep/userscripts/README.md

 Most likely won't work on anything but firefox/greasemonkey since it makes use of some bleeding-edge javascript features and some styles are only written with `-moz-` vendor prefixes (I'm lazy).

+Tested with Greasemonkey 2.0 on Firefox 30 and 33

 ### Features

 * Infinite scroll for search and artists' work pages